undoLogic/setupCase-boilerplate/README.md

 - set to image
 - Share - file - JPG - automatic nameing - downloads - JPG -

 Dropbox
 - Only sync folders: Software

+Software
 - Dark / Light icon on task bar

 [back to top](#overview-steps)
 ### Step 4 Checkout your new sourceFiles to your local computer